 The ideal use of the Web site requires one computer for each student team.
-However, if you have only one computer with Internet connectivity available, you can still use the Web site (for example, by using a suitable display device to show animations or videos to the whole class or by rotating teams through a computer station to access Internet-based resources).
+However, if you have only one computer or Internet connection available, you can still use the Web site (for example, by using a suitable display device to show animations or videos to the whole class or by rotating teams through a computer station to access Internet-based resources).

 Before you use this Web site or any other piece of instructional software in your classroom, it may be valuable to identify some of the benefits you expect the software to provide.
 For example, Roblyer (1997) suggests four major ways that instructional multimedia software can benefit students and teachers.
 First, well-designed multimedia software can help motivate students, help them enjoy learning, and help them want to learn more.
 Multimedia programs offer users a rich, interesting, and compelling environment in which to explore and learn, and it rewards users with a broader and more complex set of sensory experiences than print-based resources can provide.
-Well-designed multimedia resources can enliven content that students otherwise perceive as dull and uninteresting.
-The video clips provided on the Emerging and Re-emerging Infectious Diseases Web site offer students this benefit.
-Because they often provide nonlinear access to a rich array of information and stimulation, multimedia programs also can encourage reluctant students to immerse themselves in a topic, creating, in effect, a positive feedback loop in which students learn as they "go their own way," wherever their interest or curiosity takes them.
+Well-designed multimedia resources can enliven content that students otherwise may perceive as dull and uninteresting.
+The video clips and animations provided on the Cell Biology and Cancer Web site offer students this benefit.
+Because multimedia programs often provide non-linear access to a rich array of information and stimulation, they can also encourage reluctant students to immerse themselves in a topic, creating, in effect, a positive feedback loop in which students learn as they "go their own way," wherever their interest or curiosity takes them.

 Second, well-designed multimedia software also offers unique instructional capabilities.
 For example, such software can stimulate students to explore topics in greater depth and in more different dimensions than students often are willing or able to pursue.
-The reference databases that support Activity 5 have this effect.
+The simulation provided for Activity 3 and the reference database that supports Activity 5 have this effect.
 This benefit is related to the first, but it deepens and intensifies learning rather than stimulates students to investigate content they otherwise would not investigate.
 Part of this benefit derives from the power such software has to provide essentially immediate access to a wealth of ever more detailed and complex information on a topic, all presented in interesting and unusual ways.
 Part of the benefit, however, derives from the software's very design: A well-designed user interface provides an easy-to-use navigation system, stimulates curiosity, and encourages exploration of related areas.

 Completing activities using instructional software can help students learn to organize and be responsible for their own learning rather than depend entirely on the teacher for direction and support.
 This goal is commonly cited by teachers and employers, most of whom explicitly desire students and employees who are self-directed and can structure and execute work independently.

 Multimedia software can offer students learning experiences that are closer to actual field experiences than the experiences print-based resources offer.
-The video that supports Activity 3 allows students to listen to a high school student describe an actual disease situation that occurred in her life.
-Although the students' experience of the situation is vicarious, it is more realistic and memorable than the comparatively static and unchanging experience that a script of this story would offer.
+The videos that support Activity 5 allow students to listen to people advocating real positions on the topic under investigation.
+Although the student's experience of the situation in Activity 5 is vicarious, it is more realistic and memorable than the comparatively static and unchanging experience that a textbook treatment of this topic would offer.
 Because it engages more senses than simply sight, and because it requires more skills than simply understanding what one reads, well-designed instructional software also addresses many different learning styles and serves the needs of a wider population of students than most print-based resources.

 Instructional software can also be an effective tool for helping teachers organize discussions of controversial issues in the classroom.
-In Activity 5, using videos to present competing proposals lends greater credibility to these proposals than they may have if they each were presented by the teacher.
+In Activity 5 in this module, using videos to present conflicting positions lends greater credibility to these positions than they may have if they were presented by the teacher.
 It also depersonalizes the positions, allowing both teachers and students to focus on the substance of the issues rather than on the controversy itself.